tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 [WRONG] No preset respiratory rate and no preset tidal volume

 # Question 3
-What characterizes Synchronised Intermittent Mandatory Ventilation (SIMV)?
+What best characterizes Synchronised Intermittent Mandatory Ventilation (SIMV)?

 [RIGHT] Preset rate and tidal volume, but allows spontaneous breaths at any tidal volume [WRONG] Preset tidal volume, but allows spontaneous breaths at any rate